DSCR Calculator

 1.15x–1.30x

-No state income tax but high property taxes (2–2.5% effective rates) are the primary DSCR drag.
+High property taxes (2–2.5% effective rates) are the primary modeled DSCR drag.
 New supply in Austin and Dallas is keeping cap rates elevated.
-SFR and small MF in secondary TX metros show stronger DSCR.
+SFR and small MF in secondary TX metros show wider modeled DSCR ranges.

 Florida